jecki/DHParser/documentation/StepByStepGuide.rst

 What have we got, there?
 We've got a paragraph that consists of several sentences each of which ends with a full stop.
-The sentences themselves can consist of different parts which a separated by a comma.
+The sentences themselves can consist of different parts which are separated by a comma.
 If, so far, we have got a clear idea (in verbal terms) of the structure of texts in our DSL, we can now try to formulate this in the grammar.::